nertofiveone/Welcome/README.md

 1. Navigate to https://github.com/SFDO-Sprint-2019-Amsterdam (right click this URL and open a new page)
 2. Click the New button (Green button)
-3. From the Create a new repository page fill in the requested information.
+3. From the Create a new repository page fill in the requested information

 > __Here is an Example:__<br><br>
 > __Repository name:__ Admin Soft Skills<br>